 Fully magnified lenses have the magnification of your choice throughout the entire lens.
 This lens type is commonly worn by those who prefer to only wear their readers when they’re engaged in a task.

-Blue light blocking reading glasses provide your eyes with the magnification you need to see the screen clearly, while preventing the effects of Digital Eye Strain caused by blue light and glare from your computer screen.
+Blue light filtering reading glasses provide your eyes with the magnification you need to see the screen clearly, while filtering blue light and glare from your computer screen.
 Learn more about blue light glasses and their benefits.

 Reading sunglasses, also known as SunReaders®️, are readers with tinted lenses to provide UVA/UVB protection for your eyes.
 Reading sunglasses are available with bifocal or fully magnified lenses and are perfect for any outdoor activity!